AuthX/componentless-utilities/README.md

 **Frontend Usage**

-Each component will assign a 'cparam' property, and potentially other properties depending upon the class.
+Each component will assign a 'componentParameterMap' property, and potentially other properties depending upon the class.

-Each parameter specified in the console will be available by it's "name" property in the cparam map.
+Each parameter's raw value be available by it's "name" property in the cparam map.
 For example, if you add a parameter named "heading" then Freemarker will be able to access it by using `${cparam.heading}`

+Each parameter will also be accessible, parsed by the specified component, directly.
+For example, `${document}`

+#### Resource bundles and value lists

+Every component made with one of the below classes can automatically include resource bundles or value lists.
+This is primarily useful for SPA++ or EditConnect, as a simple method of retrieving these values.

+In the component, simply add a string parameter named 'resourceBundles' or a string parameter named 'valueLists' These parameters should be a comma-separated list of identifiers.
+Each of those identifiers will be processed and the resulting value list or resource bundle added to the request models.

 #### Dummy Component
 componentClassName: com.authentic.components.DummyComponent